Bryant, Florida

 Bryant is an unincorporated community in Palm Beach County, Florida, United States.
 Bryant is located on State Road 700 near Lake Okeechobee, 3.5 mi northeast of Pahokee.
-Bryant has a post office with ZIP code 33438.
+Bryant had a post office with ZIP code 33438.

 U.S. Sugar operated the Bryant Sugar House mill in Bryant.
-The mill closed in 2007, while the town was taken over by the federal government in 2011 and demolished in 2016.
+The mill closed in 2007, and the town was taken over by the federal government in 2011 and demolished in 2016.

-Overtime, Bryant would basically be treated like a northeastern suburb of Pahokee.
+Over time, Bryant would essentially be considered a northeastern suburb of Pahokee.